AKCDNG/adnat/README.md

 ## User Stories & Completion

-Below highlights the user stories to provide an Minimum Viable Product for Adnat.
+Below highlights the user stories to provide a Minimum Viable Product for Adnat.

 ✅ = Done.<br>
 🏃‍♂️ = In Progress.<br>